 As businesses have to account for the many sides of their employees’ lives.
-The most difficult thing to account for is employees to balance their family life.
+The most difficult thing to account for is for employees to balance their family life.

-Here’s a how adding on-site childcare in commercial development can benefit businesses, employees, and the community.
+Here’s how adding on-site childcare in commercial development can benefit businesses, employees, and the community.
 And when you hit this trifecta, you will also increase the development’s success rate.

 1. Family Friendly Policies Embodied

-Honestly, there is a lot of talk from executives that want to be the “cool boss” and lip service to things like flexibility and being family friendly.
+Honestly, there is a lot of talk from executives that want to be the “cool boss” and lip service to things like flexibility and being family-friendly.
 Talk is cheap.
 Commercial development is not.
 But, the following loyalty that comes from people feeling that they are cared for is invaluable.

 It’s human relationships 101.
 People are more engaged and produce better when they feel endearment to their work and those they work for.
 Providing a benefit to them and their family that’s tangible will go a long way.